From Novice to Pro: Mastering the Skills as an Entry – Level Truck Driver

 If you want to know about the online training process check these links:

 Like many companies, we allow certain third-party advertising partners to place tracking technology such as cookies and pixels on our websites.
-This technology allows these advertising partners to receive information about your activities on our website, which is then associated with your browser, device, or online identifier.
+This technology allows these advertising partners to receive information about your activities on our website, which is then associated with your browser, device, or digital identifier.
 These companies may use this data to serve you more relevant ads as you browse the internet.

 Your Right to Opt-Out

-Under California privacy law, you have the right to opt out of sharing data for targeted online advertising.
+Under California privacy law, you have the right to opt out of sharing data for targeted digital advertising.
 You can exercise your right to opt-out by clicking Do Not Share My Personal Information.
-If you opt-out, you will still see ads but they will not be personalized based on your online activity.
+If you opt-out, you will still see ads but they will not be personalized based on your digital activity.
 Please note that if you disable your cookies or upgrade your browser after opting out, you will need to opt-out again.
 Further, if you use multiple browsers or devices you will need to execute this opt-out on each browser or device.
-Additionally, when we detect a Global Privacy Control (GPC) signal from a user’s browser within California, we stop sharing the user’s personal information online with other companies (except with our service providers).
+Additionally, when we detect a Global Privacy Control (GPC) signal from a user’s browser within California, we stop sharing the user’s personal information digital with other companies (except with our service providers).
 You can learn more about the GPC and how to enable it in your browser from the Global Privacy Control website.

 You can also generally opt-out of receiving targeted ads from third-party advertisers and ad networks who are members of the Network Advertising Initiative (NAI) by visiting http://optout.networkadvertising.org/.
 You may opt-out of receiving targeted advertisements from other companies that perform interest-based advertising services, including some that we may work with, via the Digital Advertising Alliance (DAA) site at http://optout.aboutads.info/.